 For all of its rules, clauses, and exceptions, property and casualty insurance – what you buy for your car or home – is relatively straightforward.
-You pay an insurance company a monthly fee – a premium – to a company in exchange for their promise to pay you if you suffer a loss, such as a car accident or a house fire.
+You pay an insurance company a monthly fee – a premium – in exchange for their promise to pay you if you suffer a loss, such as a car accident or a house fire.

 In addition, whether to buy insurance is less of a choice than ever before.
 Banks and mortgage companies compel homebuyers to take out homeowner’s insurance so that their investment is protected.
 And nearly every state forces drivers to have car insurance.
 More than a dozen states call for greater coverage than liability insurance.